 (C) 2012-2018, G. Forrest Cook

-This low voltage supply is useful for powering a variety of 12V (nominal) DC devices.
-An improved second-generation power supply project is shown below, the new version is recommended.
+These two low voltage supplies are useful for powering a variety of 12V (nominal) DC devices.
+An older first-generation power supply project is shown below, the new version is recommended.
 The power supplies are useful for powering Ham Radio QRP rigs, VHF radios, CB radios and car stereos.
-It can provide regulated power at up to 4 Amps at 13.8 Volts for a total of 55 Watts.
-The output voltage is kept steady with an adjustable regulator circuit.
+They can provide regulated power at up to 4 Amps at 13.8 Volts for a total of 55 Watts.
+The output voltages are kept steady with adjustable regulator circuits.